dblanari/ADR-Copilot/docs/README.md

 5. **Draft Generation**: LLM generates a draft ADR.
 6. **Workflow Orchestration**: Review task is created as a GitHub Pull Request.
 7. **Human Review**: Reviewers approve or reject the ADR draft in GitHub.
-8. **Publication**: Approved ADRs are published in the Git repository.
+8. **Indexing**: Approved ADRs are indexed directly into the Vector DB.
 9. **Notification**: Stakeholders are notified of review and publication status.

 ## Benefits
 - Automation reduces manual effort and errors.
-- All ADRs are versioned and auditable in Git.
+- All ADRs are indexed and auditable in the Vector DB.
 - Event-driven, decoupled architecture supports scalability.
 - Human-in-the-loop review ensures quality and consensus.
 - Modular design allows easy integration of new sources and policies.